 Collateral Improvement

 When I use the term “collateral” I am referring to things of value on a tract of land.
-It may be pine straw harvest, replanting of seedling trees when you selectively harvest trees, clear cut to open up areas for agriculture or foot plots, controlled burns, or even creating fire lanes
+It may be pine straw harvest, replanting of seedling trees when you selectively harvest trees, clear cut to open up areas for agriculture or food plots, controlled burns, or even creating fire lanes.

 “In terms of pine straw harvest, typically you have to have longleaf pine and the implementation and management of the operation increases the value of the property because you have developed a stream of income,” Hart pointed out.